 ‘We should not be so afraid of jobs going away as much as jobs changing, new roles and new tasks emerging.’

 Diakopolous heads the Computational Journalism Lab at Northwestern University in Evanston, Illinois.
-His 2019 book, Automating the News: How Algorithms Are Rewriting the Media, is often cited and a leading source in the field.
+His 2019 book, Automating the News: How Algorithms Are Rewriting the Media, is often cited as a leading source.

 - So far, human judgment is needed both before and after AI outcomes in journalism.

-— The ‘before’ is to set the parameters of the system and assess the inputs it will be using, for example, the integrity of the data set being fed into the system.
+— The ‘before’ is to set the system’s parameters and assess the inputs it will use, for example, the integrity of the data set being fed into the system.

 — The ‘after’ is to verify the results for clarity and accuracy.

 - Specialty functions will require specialty training before practices become widespread.
 Current capacity has been bootstrapped by individuals, sometimes with assistance from suppliers.
 This isn’t scalable.
-More organized instruction will be needed if it is to become a general practice in industry.
+More organized instruction will be needed to become a general practice in the industry.

-- Having more ‘humans in the loop’ is likely for the foreseeable future.
+- More ‘humans in the loop’ is likely for the foreseeable future.
 Variables will be the sophistication of the systems and confidence in their outputs.